International Champagne Horse Registry

 With Champagne

-These horses will have pink skin with darker freckles in all pigmented areas.
+These horses will have pink skin with darker freckles in all pigmented areas, especially abundant on the face & privates.

 Starting with a red based horse (a chestnut / sorrel) :